nanos-world/nanos-world-weapons/README.md

 Default nanos.world Weapon's Package

 ## Usage
-This is a built-in Library already included in nanos.world, to use it, just include ``Package:RequirePackage("NanosWorldWeapons")`` on the top of your scripting.
+This is a built-in Library already included in nanos.world, to use it, just include ``Package.RequirePackage("NanosWorldWeapons")`` on the top of your scripting.
 You do not need to clone or download this package to use it.

 ```lua
 NanosWorldWeapons.AK47(Vector(123, 456, 100), Rotator())